The best restaurants in Bozeman are found downtown where visitors can find everything from fine dining to quick, healthy options.

 The stuffed french Toast at Jam! consists of house-made challah bread stuffed with jam-infused mascarpone cream cheese.
 The french toast is then topped with toasted almonds, royal vanilla icing, honey butter, and powdered sugar – it’s such a treat.

-It’s the perfect way to start and day of adventure, I devoured a stuffed french toast prior to a day of hiking and it definitely gave me the fuel I needed.
+It’s the perfect way to start an adventure.
+I devoured a stuffed french toast prior to a day of hiking and it gave me the fuel I needed.
+It’s definitely what to eat in Bozeman before a day of outdoor activities.

 Sidewall Pizza Company: Stuffed Pizza